 What is an Instant Pot?

-Both serve as all-in-one electric pressure cookers, slow cookers, rice cookers, steamers, and warmers in which you can also saute and brown foods.
+This multifunction appliance can serve as a pressure cooker, slow cooker, rice cooker, steamer, and food warmer in which you can also saute and brown foods.
 (No extra pots to clean!)
-The Duo also makes yogurt!
+The Duo also makes yogurt.

-I know what you’re thinking: “Aren’t pressure cookers dangerous?”
-Listen, this isn’t your grandma’s pressure cooker — the one that sat on the stove hissing and jiggling, and which Grandma worried might explode and send a spray of boiling food everywhere if she didn’t continuously monitor the pressure.
+This isn’t your grandma’s pressure cooker — the one that sat on the stove hissing and jiggling, and which she worried might explode and send a spray of boiling food everywhere if she didn’t continuously monitor the pressure.

 Nope, this one is practically silent.
-Just like your slow cooker, it’s electric which means it constantly monitors and adjusts its pressure to cook food safely and correctly.
-For that matter, it can completely replace your slow cooker (and rice cooker, and vegetable steamer), too.
-Hooray for fewer kitchen gadgets!
+Just like your slow cooker, it’s electric, so it constantly monitors and adjusts the pressure to cook food safely and correctly.

 With an Instant Pot, you don’t have to remember to defrost meat before making dinner.
 That’s right: you can put frozen chicken, roasts, or chops straight into the pot, add some liquids, turn it on and go do something else.
 Within 30-40 minutes (even faster with defrosted meat) you’re sitting down to dinner!

-Prefer to avoid meat?
-Add pasta, sauce, and a bit of water and walk away.
+Meat isn’t the only thing it cooks, though.
+Add pasta, sauce, and a bit of water and go do something else.
 After 5-8 minutes at full pressure, your dinner is ready and perfectly cooked: all you need to do is stir.

-It’s brilliant at making tender, perfectly cooked rice, oatmeal (steel cut or rolled), beans and legumes, too.
+It’s brilliant at making tender, perfectly cooked rice, beans, and legumes, too.

 It’s so versatile that I use mine every single day.
-I think my oven and stove are beginning to miss me!
 But, because it gets so much use, I’d only had it for a few days before starting to wonder how to clean an Instant Pot.
 Well, here’s how.

 How To Clean Instant Pot Pressure Cookers

-It only takes a couple of minutes to clean the four main parts of the Instant Pot the outside, the inside, the lid, and the silicone ring.
-Fortunately, they’re super easy to take care of, which is one more reason why I love this thing!
-(I have the Duo, by the way.)
+You’ll need about 20 minutes to clean the four main parts of the Instant Pot: the outside, the inside, the lid, and the silicone ring.
+Fortunately, it’s a super easy task.

 Want Instant Pot recipes?
 Follow my ever-growing collection of Instant Pot Recipes on Pinterest!